-Our new home has blessed us with so much, but it did not bless us with a big pantry.
+Our new home has blessed us with so much, but it did not bless us with a big walk-in pantry.
 However, I am up for the challenge!
-I am excited to share my pantry organization tips and tricks with you to help organize your space and keep it that way!
-My organizational discoveries work for pantries of all sizes.
-The kitchen is the hub of your home and where most of your time is spent.
+I am excited to share my kitchen pantry organization tips and tricks with you to help organize your small pantry full of dry goods and keep it that way!
+My organizational discoveries work for pantries of all sizes, though.
+The kitchen is the heart of the home and where most of your time is spent.
 If the kitchen is a mess, then we are a mess.
-So let’s get our pantry organized and get our kitchen flowing nicely.
-BONUS!
-I am sharing how I covered my wire shelving for less than $10!
-Let’s get organized together!
-Once you get your pantry organized, head over to my Kitchen Organization post next!
+So let’s get our small pantry organized and get our kitchen flowing nicely.
+Lets maximize on that pantry storage.

-This post is all About pantry organization!
+This post is all about kitchen pantry organization!

-Pin Pantry Organization for Later
+Pin Small Pantry Organization for Later

 How to Cover Wire Shelving